 - We looked at where the model would be deployed in the cloud or the company’s existing infrastructure.
 We also looked at feeding back results into the existing forecasting process.

 - We created pipelines for the data to flow to the model.

 - We resolved the issue of ‘cold starts’ where a new product appears that does not have historical data.
 We used data from comparable products to forecast demand for these new products.
 We designed the AI model in such a way that it could ask questions to humans to support this process.

 How we added value

 Wasted end products reduced by 30%

-We optimised production schemes so the volumes required each week could be accurately forecasted
+We optimised production schemes so the weekly volumes required could be accurately forecasted.

 Sales increased by 1 % as in-demand products remained in stock